Benefits of Music for Seniors

 - Introduce your parent to YouTube.
 Not only will they be able to find music they may have forgotten about, but they can watch live performances from their favorite artists in a bygone era.

-Enlivant's assisted living communities integrate music into residents’ lives by hosting live musical performances, dances, and other activities on a monthly basis.
-Find out more about engaging senior activities and amenities at Enlivant.
+At Enlivant, we integrate music into residents' lives by hosting live musical performances, dances, and a multitude of activities on a monthly basis.

 Find your nearest community and learn more about life at Enlivant!